soodoku/tldr/summaries/17_phishing.md

 ## Phishing For Phools

-Thesis: "Insofar as we have any weakness in knowing what we really want, and also insofar as such a weakness can be profitably generated and primed, markets will seize the opportunity to take us in on those weaknesses."
+**Thesis:** "Insofar as we have any weakness in knowing what we really want, and also insofar as such a weakness can be profitably generated and primed, markets will seize the opportunity to take us in on those weaknesses."

 Phishing: "It is about getting people to do things that are in the interest of the phisherman, but not in the interest of the target."

 Phool is "someone who, for whatever reason, is successfully phished."

 "There are two kinds of phool: psychological and informational.
-Psychological phools, in turn, come in two types.
+    - Psychological phools, in turn, come in two types.
 In one case, the emotions of a psychological phool override the dictates of his common sense.
 In the other case, cognitive biases, which are like optical illusions, lead him to misinterpret reality, and he acts on the basis of that misinterpretation."
     - "Information phools act on information that is intentionally crafted to mislead them."

+How can we be sure we are being phooled?
+By gauging the state of "NO-ONE-COULD-POSSIBLY-WANTs":
+    - personal financial security
-Four broad areas indicate how widespread are the NO-ONE-COULD-POSSIBLY-WANTs, regarding personal financial security; the stability of the macroeconomy (the economy as a whole); our health; and the quality of government.
+    - the stability of the macroeconomy (the economy as a whole)

-### Banking

-1. Ratings agencies started charging $ from investment banks for rating in 1970s.
-Pressure to give good ratings to customers otherwise no business.

-2. High ratings of mortgage backed securities caused people to get larger mortgages.

-3. One ratings agency alone, Moody’s, gave 45,000 mortgage-related securities triple-A rating (for the period 2000 to 2007)
+    - our health
+    - the quality of government

 ### Phishing Strategies

-1. "the makers of cake mixes appealed to housewives’ desire for creativity by unnecessarily requiring the addition of an egg."
+1. Ego: "the makers of cake mixes appealed to housewives’ desire for creativity by unnecessarily requiring the addition of an egg."

-2. Cialdini: "we are phishable because we want to reciprocate gifts and favors; because we want to be nice to people we like; because we do not want to disobey authority; because we tend to follow others in deciding how to behave; because we want our decisions to be internally consistent; and because we are averse to taking losses."
+2. Cialdini: "we are phishable because we want to:
+    - reciprocate gifts and favors;
+    - because we want to be nice to people we like;
+    - because we do not want to disobey authority;
+    - because we tend to follow others in deciding how to behave;
+    - because we want our decisions to be internally consistent; and
+    - because we are averse to taking losses."

+3. Prolong the route to the essential + make it easier to make on-the-spur-of-the-moment purchases:
-3. "...the eggs and the milk are strategically in the back of the supermarket; they are the most common purchase; and, figuratively, you have to go through the whole store to get them, being reminded of the other needs ...And when you get back to the checkout counter—waiting there—it is no coincidence that the candy and the magazines are there for you (and the kids)."
+    "...the eggs and the milk are strategically in the back of the supermarket; they are the most common purchase; and, figuratively, you have to go through the whole store to get them, being reminded of the other needs ...And when you get back to the checkout counter—waiting there—it is no coincidence that the candy and the magazines are there for you (and the kids)."

+4. Reputation mining:
+    - Trade on reputation
-4. Reputation mining: If I have a reputation of quality, I can sell you low quality for a higher price.
+    - If I have a reputation of quality, I can sell you low quality for a higher price.
     - application = ratings agencies and fin. crash
     - carl shapiro/1982/it would lead to low-quality products being ubiqutous in a free market
         + post-discovery adjustment